Kalidas Nag: Education and career

 After graduating in history from the Scottish Church College, he earned a postgraduate degree from the University of Calcutta, and a doctorate from the University of Paris.
 A prolific author, he taught history at the Scottish Church College and University of Calcutta, and was nominated as an Officer d’ Academic by the Government of France.
 He served as the principal of Mahinda College in Galle, Ceylon from 1919 to 1920.

-In the 1920s he was a supporter of the French contribution to Tagore's university project at Santiniketan (north of Calcutta).
-He later edited several books on Indian culture.